24-SubYT/Hello-World/README.md

-# Hello-World
+# Hello World
-My first project on GitHub
+This is my first GitHub repository!